ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 --- abstract

 The Deprecation HTTP response header field is used to signal to consumers of a resource (in the sense of URI) that the resource will be or has been deprecated.
-Additionally, the deprecation link relation can be used to link to a resource that provides additional information about planned or existing deprecation, and possibly ways in which clients can best manage deprecation.
+Additionally, the deprecation link relation can be used to link to a resource that provides additional information about planned or existing deprecation, and possibly ways in which client applications can best manage deprecation.

 --- middle